-In Figure 5, the (green) area under the NSLP curve is the total quantity of electricity generated by generators other than the hypothetical fleet of PV systems described above.
+In Figure 5, the (green) area under the NSLP curve is the total quantity of electricity generated by generators other than PV systems described above.

-The (red and blue) area above the NSLP curve is the quantity of electricity that was generated by the hypothetical fleet of systems.
+The (red and blue) area above the NSLP curve is the quantity of electricity that was generated by PV systems.
 For illustrative purposes we have assumed that 35 per cent of this electricity was exported to the grid (red) and the remainder used in the home (blue).